 Coach Herman is also in the process of exploring the world of sponsorships, and says she is trying to develop her own personal brand as an athlete.
 “Nowadays, a lot of brands focus on results, but there’s also an emphasis on having an interesting story that people connect to, and social media is huge,” says Herman.

 “As an athlete, I think it’s important to know what you’re worth.
 I think a lot of brands have these brand ambassadors, but you’re not actually getting that much in return from the brand,” she elaborates.

-Herman is on the search for a more mutually beneficial partnership, and says she isn’t afraid to hear the word no along that journey.
-“I’m currently talking to three different brands, and I’m just trying to get my name out there.”
+Herman is searching for a more mutually beneficial partnership, and says she isn’t afraid to hear the word no along that journey.
+She’s currently talking to three different brands, and exploring the field.

-Now, she’s in the process of syncing her brand as an athlete with her coaching brand, and her artistically minded roommate is helping her create a logo to further her nascent brand’s promotion.
+More holistically, Herman is in the process of syncing her brand as an athlete with her coaching brand, and her artistically-minded roommate is helping her create a logo to further her nascent brand’s promotion.

-“What I’m looking for really is a brand that’s just as invested as me—and invested long term—because there are different lengths of contracts,” she adds.
+“What I’m looking for really is a brand that’s just as invested as me — and invested long term —because there are different lengths of contracts,” she says.
 “Some brands now will sign two or three-year contracts, which I think is really important.”